PyRepair/maniple/training-data/LLM_summarizer/black/19/prompt_response_response_9.md

         first_leaf.prefix = ""
     else:
         before = 0

     depth = current_line.depth

     while self.previous_defs and self.previous_defs[-1] >= depth:
         self.previous_defs.pop()

+        if depth == 0:
+            before = 2
+        else:
-        before = 1 if depth else 2
+            before = 1

     is_decorator = current_line.is_decorator
     if is_decorator or current_line.is_def or current_line.is_class:
         if not is_decorator:
             self.previous_defs.append(depth)
-        if self.previous_line is None or (self.previous_line and self.previous_line.is_decorator):
+        if self.previous_line is None:
-            # Don't insert empty lines before the first line in the file or between decorators.
+            # Don't insert empty lines before the first line in the file.
+            return 0, 0

+        if self.previous_line and self.previous_line.is_decorator:
+            # Don't insert empty lines between decorators.
             return 0, 0

         newlines = 2
         if current_line.depth:
             newlines -= 1